devdk/devdk/README.md

 A frontend web devloper and a web design enthusiast exploring figma , UI/UX.

-💻 My expertise lies in WordPress, React, TypeScript, and AWS, and I thrive on building user-friendly web applications and websites that exceed expectations.
+💻 My expertise lies in React, TypeScript,Wordpress and AWS, and I thrive on building user-friendly web applications and websites that exceed expectations.
 From concept to deployment, I revel in the entire development process.

 ---